Perspective | The nation’s no-good back-to-school choices have left parents worried and solutions available only to some

 Democratic lawmakers and educational leaders have pushed back, expressing concerns about the ability of school systems to open safely.
 Coronavirus cases continue to rise at concerning rates in some places.

-And while young people seem less likely to fall seriously ill or die from the virus — a point DeVos made on Sunday — they have fallen seriously ill and died from a severe inflammatory syndrome that has been linked to covid-19 and shares some characteristics with Kawasaki disease.
+And while young people seem less likely to fall seriously ill from or die of the virus — a point DeVos made Sunday — they have fallen seriously ill and died of a severe inflammatory syndrome that has been linked to covid-19 and shares some characteristics with Kawasaki disease.
 Students also come in contact with teachers and staff members and go home to adults who may have underlying conditions that make them more vulnerable to illness or death.

 Imagine being that child whose cough costs them their mother or father.